How much are I’m a Celebrity 2024 contestants being paid

 Other highly paid stars include Caitlyn Jenner, who earned £500,000 for her appearance in 2019, while winner Harry Redknapp took home the same amount the previous year.

 While no other fee has been disclosed, it could be deduced that the height of Rooney’s reported salary could mean other stars are receiving salaries.
-However, going by previous years, the more recognisable names, including Jones, Tulisa and boxing pro Barry McGuigan, could earn up to £200,000 for their respective appearances.
+However, going by previous years, the more recognisable names, including Jones, Tulisa and boxing pro Barry McGuigan, could earn between £150,000 and £200,000 for their respective appearances.

 Typically, soap stars, like Coronation Street’s Alan Halsall, are typically paid around £75,000, with lesser known campmates, who are expected to have their profiles risen by appearing on the show, usually netting around £50,000.
 This year, these include Radio 1 DJ Dean McCullough and internet personality GK Barry.